 Olives – Green olives go very well with sharp cheeses.
 Greek Kalamata olives go well with Feta (of course) as well as other softer cheese like brie.
 If you want a hot app to accompany your cheeseboard, try this quick Greek Olive and Feta topped Italian bread.

-Fresh Baguette – You can never go wrong with fresh baked bread.
+Fresh Baguette – You can never go wrong with freshly baked bread.
 A baguette is wonderful with any type of cheese.

 Crackers – Add your favorite water crackers, crisps, or flatbreads to accompany your cheese board.